thetrime/proactive/README.md

 ### Major tasks
    * I would like to be able to handle HTML natively.
 That is, tags which are not otherwise overloaded, but also valid HTML will become PrologHTML nodes in the tree.
 Components can then do with those what they want.
+     * But what might that look like if we want to pass it in to a subcomponent?
+It might not make much sense.
    * I had to suck quite a bit of code from GPJ into ReactEnvironment and ReactModule.
 I need to talk to the GPJ people to see if I can make some tiny modifications in their code to allow me to just override the methods I want
+     * This is in progress
    * A lot of documentation needs to be written.
+   * Style sheets might be an interesting idea.
+You could register one with a static method in React and then the various UI elements could query it to find out what fonts, colours and so on to use

 ### Boring tasks
    * The org.proactive.ui components I have are pretty useless.
-Only one of them has an event handler you can attach, for example!
-   * Currently there is a org.proactive.ui.Field which acts as a super-type for all fields.
-This is not how HTML does it, and I'm inclined to push this logic into Prolog.
+Many of them are just stubs, but at least we now have working fields (text, checkbox, radio and a combobox) and buttons, so a lot of apps are now actually feasible

 ### Minor tasks
    * Make on_server illegal from inside render/3